Infusion-OS/android_manifest/README.md

 #####Building

 ######Next, we will build the actual ROM.
-We will specify the amount of jobs you want to run (replace # with number of cpu cores, or be adventurous and max it out!)
-'otapackage' creates the zip file that can be flashed through recovery
+We will specify the amount of jobs you want to run (replace # with number of cpu cores) 'otapackage' creates the zip file that can be flashed through recovery

-    make -j# otapackage
+    make bacon -j#

 #####Completed!
-Your compiled Lpop Rom will be located at:
+Your completed build of Infusion-OS will be located at:

     ~/android/system/out/target/product/<product>/full_<product>-<release>.zip